July 4, 2022

 • paid_btn_name (String)

 Optional.
-Name of the button, can be “viewItem”, “openChannel”, “openChannel” or “callback”.
+Label of the button, can be “viewItem”, “openChannel”, “openBot” or “callback”.

 • paid_btn_url (String)